-The newborn blood spot (NBS) screening programme aims to identify babies who have 1 of 9 rare but serious conditions.
+The newborn blood spot (NBS) screening programme aims to identify babies who have one of 9 rare but serious conditions.

 All babies in England are offered this screening test, ideally when they are 5 days old.
 The test is done at such a young age so that babies who are affected can get the right treatment early on - this gives them the best possible outcome.